silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 on a parent object will trigger unpublish on the child, similarly to how `owns` causes triggered publishing.
 See the [versioning docs](/developer_guides/model/versioning) for more information on ownership.

-[alert]
+> [!CAUTION]
-If the child model is not versioned, `cascade_deletes` will result in the child record being *deleted* if the parent is unpublished!
+> If the child model is not versioned, `cascade_deletes` will result in the child record being *deleted* if the parent is unpublished!
 Be sure to check whether both sides of the relationship are versioned before declaring `cascade_deletes`.
-[/alert]

 ## Cascading duplications